Servpro: History

 Ted and Doris Isaacson launched Servpro Industries in 1967 as a painting business in Sacramento, California.
 With a background in cleaning and restoration, they transformed the company into a franchisor of cleanup and restoration specialists.
 After selling its first franchise in 1969, Servpro continued to grow, acquiring the Bristol-Myers Domesticare Division and its 175 franchises in 1979, and developing a highly regarded national franchise.

 Servpro relocated its corporate headquarters from Sacramento to Gallatin, Tennessee in 1988.
 At the time of the relocation, Servpro consisted of 647 franchises.
 The company sold its 1,000th franchise in 2000.

 To accommodate their growth, the Servpro headquarters moved to a facility of 140,000 sqft in 2005, which was expanded to 200,000 sqft in 2014.
 The Tennessean has listed Servpro as one of Tennessee's top workplaces eight times since 2015, including 2024.

 Servpro consists of 2.250 franchises in the United States and Canada (as of 2024).

 In March 2019, The Blackstone Group acquired a majority stake in Servpro Industries, LLC, for an amount reportedly exceeding US$1 billion according to the Wall Street Journal.
 The Isaacson family reinvested and maintains minority ownership.
-Brett Ponton is the Chief Executive Officer of SERVPRO.
-John Sooker is the President and Chief Operating Officer.
-Matt Preston is the Chief Legal Officer & VP.
-Joy Wald is the Chief Information Officer.
-Todd Lindsey is the Chief Financial Officer.
-Brian Voss is the Chief Franchise Operating Officer and VP.
-Maribeth Bearfield is the Chief Human Relations Officer & VP, and Rob Rajkowsik has joined the team as Chief Marketing Officer.